 Financial support for children is the responsibility of each parent, and is usually determined by an administrative assessment from the Child Support Agency (CSA).
-You cannot apply to the Family Court or Federal Circuit Court for child support, unless your child or children are not covered until the Child Support Assessment Act 1989.
+You cannot apply to the Federal Circuit and Family Court of Australia for child support, unless your child or children are not covered under the Child Support Assessment Act 1989.

 Generally, child support is paid until a child reaches 18 years of age or until the child finishes school.
-If your child is over 18 years of age and financial support is still required, you should seek legal advice in respect of making an Application for Adult Child Maintenance to the Court.
+If your child is over 18 years of age and financial support is still required, you should seek legal advice in relation to making an Application for Adult Child Maintenance to the Court.

 If there is an issue as to the parentage of the child, DNA testing may need to be undertaken before you can claim child support.

 Contact us to arrange an appointment with an accredited Family Law specialist or an experienced solicitor to obtain advice about child support.